deriv-com/perl-Myriad/README.md

 Each of the three abstractions has various implementations.
 You'd set one on startup and that would provide functionality through the top-level abstraction layer.
 Service code generally shouldn't need to care which implementation is applied.
-There may however be cases where transactional behaviour differs between implementations, so there is some basic functionality planned for checking whether RPC/storage/subscription use the same underlying mechanism for transactional safety.
+There may however be cases where transactional behavior differs between implementations, so there is some basic functionality planned for checking whether RPC/storage/subscription use the same underlying mechanism for transactional safety.